elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-pixelexperience-rom.md

 16. Factory reset (Format data)
 17. Reboot to system (go back first)

+### Updating the ROM

+We'll get to this in the future.

 ## Rooting

+### Downloads for Rooting

+- [Python](https://www.python.org/) and add this to your Path environment variable
+- Download or `git clone` [payload_dumper](https://github.com/vm03/payload_dumper) and extract its contents to a folder like `android/payload_dumper`

+### Installing Magisk

 1. Inside the `payload-dumper` folder, run `python -m pip install -r requirements.txt`
 2. Extract the PixelExperience.zip in another folder (e.g. `oneplus-6T-fajita/`) and run `python payload_dumper.py path/to/payload.bin`
 3. Copy `payload_dump/output/boot.img` to your phone's device
     - `adb push boot.img /sdcard/Download`
 4. Follow [Magisk instructions](https://topjohnwu.github.io/Magisk/install.html#getting-started) to patch the boot image
+    - Download and install the [Magisk app](https://github.com/topjohnwu/Magisk/releases/latest)
-    - On your phone, patch `boot.img` with the [Magisk app](https://github.com/topjohnwu/Magisk/releases/latest) you need to install
+    - On your phone, patch `boot.img` with the Magisk app
-        - Click "Install" beside Magisk,
+        - Click "Install" beside Magisk
         - Method is "Select and Patch a File"
         - "LET'S GO"
     - Open a terminal in your oneplus-6T-fajita folder